European Factors to Watch-European, UK shares seen higher

 THALES :

 French defence electronics maker Thales is set to name former EDF boss Henri Proglio as non-executive chairman and its own second-in-command Patrice Caine as chief executive, two sources close to the matter told Reuters on Sunday.
-(Reporting by Sudip Kar-Gupta)
+(Reporting by Sudip Kar-Gupta; Editing by Alistair Smout)

 April 28 Cholamandalam Investment And Finance Company Ltd